salman-uq2024/saas-starter/README.md

 Update your display name and timezone from **Settings → Profile** after signing in to see the dashboard personalize in real time.

+## Local workspace invites

+SMTP is optional during development.
+Use **Settings → Workspaces → Manage** to send an invite—when email isn’t configured the UI surfaces a shareable accept link (`/invites/<token>`) that teammates can open locally to join the workspace.

 ## Environment

 All configuration lives in `.env.local` (placeholders committed) and `.env.example`.
 Key variables: